 Contracts make the business world go round.
 Whether it’s an offer letter, a non-disclosure agreement (NDA), franchise licensing agreement, statement of work, fixed-price supplier contract, or master services agreement (MSA), a contract is what joins multiple parties in agreement.
 Contracts protect company interests, clarify customer expectations and help CEOs sleep better at night.

-As organizations scale, implementing a proactive, digital contract management process helps reduce risk by standardizing and automating workflows and contract language—making agreement processes easier, more secure and more effective.
+As organisations scale, implementing a proactive, digital contract management process helps reduce risk by standardising and automating workflows and contract language—making agreement processes easier, more secure and more effective.

 The perils of poor contract management